AgroMo-GINOP23215/AgroShine/README.md

 ## AgroShine goals

-To use the BBGC-MuSo model use have to provide several imput files(meteo., ecophys.,init.,...).
-Handle these manually is quite difficoult, and require additional programs for example text editors, furthermore use can only use commandline with no interface.
-In spite of the accuracy and feature-richness of the modell these features are hard to be exploited.
+To use the BBGC-MuSo model use have to provide several imput files (meteo., ecophys.,init.,...).
+Handle these manually is quite difficoult and require additional programs for example text editors, furthermore the users can only use commandline with only a basic interface.
+In spite of the accuracy and feature-richness of the modell these [features] are hard to be exploited.

 AgroShine will provide a convinient web based interface to BBGC-MuSo, to make the modell user-friendly enough to use in AgroMo.